Greenlight: EOS Community Votes to Launch Mainnet

 Democracy on the Blockchain

 The mainnet launch is a high-stakes gamble, both on technical and political levels.
 Leading up to the launch, reports circulated that EOS had critical security vulnerabilities, but creator Dan Larimer said that they were overblown and had been resolved.
-Block.one’s decision to take itself out of the process was done for strategic reasons, because if the company is as seen running EOS, then it would no longer be able to credibly claim being decentralized.
+Block.one’s decision to take itself out of the process was done for strategic reasons, because if the company is seen as running EOS, then it would no longer be able to credibly claim being decentralized.

 There are also legal implications: the current debate on whether Ethereum’s ether tokens are securities or so-called “utility tokens” could have a huge effect on the success of the blockchain economy.
 Block.one is doing everything it can to avoid this problem, going so far as to say that EOS tokens have no uses or purposes.
 But this begs the question of why they were selling them in an ICO in the first place.